OriginChain

 …

-Per-tenant concurrent-subscriptions cap, sized by tier (Tier 1 / Tier 2 / Tier 3 / Enterprise).
+Per-tenant concurrent-subscriptions cap, sized by your configuration (larger configurations and Enterprise raise the cap).
 Breach returns a structured 429 with in_flight, cap, and tier_name in the body - your client can back off, not retry-bomb.